Osnabrück pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Osnabrück right now?

-On 25 June 2026, overall pollen levels in Osnabrück are moderate.
-Grass is the main contributor to airborne pollen
+On 16 July 2026, overall pollen levels in Osnabrück are low.
+Artemisia is the main contributor to airborne pollen, while cypress and grass remain at lower levels

 Will pollen levels change in Osnabrück tomorrow?

-On 26 June 2026, pollen conditions in Osnabrück will be different from today, with cypress at low levels, grass at medium levels
+On 17 July 2026, pollen conditions in Osnabrück will be similar to today, with artemisia at low levels, cypress at low levels, grass at low levels

 Is pollen expected to decrease in Osnabrück this week?